How Long Does Termite Control Last

 Quick Facts

-Ten years ago, chemicals were the most popular method of controlling pests.
+Ten years ago, chemicals were the most popular method for pest control.
 However, technological advancements led to more effective, less harmful pest control techniques.
 Legislation changed, stating that new houses could not use chemical treatments unless they were refillable.
 As a result, builders switched to physical termite control systems.

 How Long Do Termite Barriers Last?

 Termite barriers are plastic barriers installed around the perimeter of your home or any other house during construction.
 After 2001, they were compulsory in the building code of practices and applied to all homes.
 These types of barriers last for 20 years.
-They may sound too good to be accurate; however, termite barriers are often misunderstood because they are only a piece of plastic acting as a deterrent.
+They may sound too good to be true; however, termite barriers are often misunderstood because they are only a piece of plastic that serves as a deterrent.

-Some parts of the barrier crack over time, which termites pass through and get into your home without realizing.
+Some parts of the barrier crack over time, through which termites pass and get into your home without you realising.
 A perimeter-barrier product is designed to destroy the termite colony in the soil as the termites travel towards your home.

 How Long Do Termite Bait Stations Last?